KazeEmanuar/Chaos3/README.md

 103: AESTHETIC replace all models with lowest LOD
 104: AESTHETIC add a random pitchshift to every note (the band is not having a good day)
 105: GAMEPLAY | MESSY bosses don't lose health (bowser/whomp/wiggler/king bob omb)
-106: GAMEPLAY cannons shoot at insane speed
+106: GAMEPLAY | SPECIAL cannons shoot at insane speed
 107: GAMEPLAY | MESSY doors are locked and mario unlocks them again
 108: AESTHETIC goomba face replaced with mario face
 109: AESTHETIC | GAMEPLAY mario turns green and slippery and his voice gets high pitched like luigi
 110: GAMEPLAY | MESSY press dpad down and die
 111: GAMEPLAY | MESSY solid objects are not solid
-112: all hitboxes double in size
+112: GAMEPLAY all hitboxes double in size
-113: every NPC is stuck at animation frame 0
+113: AESTHETIC every NPC is stuck at animation frame 0
-114: put mario on a koopashell
+114: GAMEPLAY put mario on a koopashell
-115: stars dont boot you out, just give you the save and quit dialog
+115: GAMEPLAY stars dont boot you out, just give you the save and quit dialog
-116: wallkicks dont work
+116: GAMEPLAY wallkicks dont work
-117: star select always defaults to star 1
+117: GAMEPLAY | MESSY star select always defaults to star 1
-118: slide timer goes 60% faster (use rng)
+118: GAMEPLAY | SPECIAL slide timer goes 60% faster (use rng)
-119: all goombas spawn tiny
+119: GAMEPLAY all goombas spawn tiny
-120: toads dont spawn
+120: GAMEPLAY toads dont spawn
-121: baby penguins become carryable cork boxes (make the mama react to them)
+121: GAMEPLAY | MESSY baby penguins become carryable cork boxes
-122: 8 scuttlebugs spawn around mario (if the level has them)
+122: GAMEPLAY 3 scuttlebugs spawn around mario (if the level has them)
-123: if you pick up an enemy, the enemy picks you up instead
+123: GAMEPLAY if you pick up an enemy, the enemy throws you
-124: half all object gravity
+124: GAMEPLAY half all object gravity
-125: chain chomp frees himself (mario becomes his parent pointer)
+125: GAMEPLAY | SPECIAL chain chomp gets attached to mario instead of his pole
-126: infinite water height for mario only
+126: GAMEPLAY | TIMEWASTE infinite water height for mario only
-127: marios wall hitbox doubles in size
+127: GAMEPLAY | TIMEWASTE marios wall hitbox doubles in size (unfortunately can mess with doors...!)
-128: ceilings stop working
+128: GAMEPLAY ceilings stop working
-129: every treasure chest is the wrong one
+129: GAMEPLAY every treasure chest is the wrong one
-130: exclamation boxes spawn a random thing out of the list (not koopashells because of crash)
+130: GAMEPLAY exclamation boxes spawn a random thing out of the list (not koopashells because of crash)
-131: any red coin instantly spawns the red coin star
+131: GAMEPLAY any red coin sets the coin counter to 7
-132: cutscenes have a really long awkward ending
+132:
-133: textboxes are misspelled (random letters are randomly wrong)
+133: AESTHETIC textboxes are misspelled (random letters are randomly wrong)
-134: every object spawns in at scales between .95 and 1.05
+134: GAMEPLAY every object spawns in at scales between .5 and 1.5
-135: some solid objects start acting like thwomps
+135: GAMEPLAY solid objects start moving sinusoidal
-136: marios butt burn lasts forever
+136: GAMEPLAY marios butt burn lasts forever
-137: mario only moves one quarterstep and his gravity is 1/4 of what it should be
+137: GAMEPLAY mario only moves one quarterstep at a time on the floor
-138: mario copies the facingangle of the nearest object
+138: GAMEPLAY mario copies the facingangle of the nearest object in the LEVEL list if its close enough
-139: all solid objects start spinning VERY slowly
+139: GAMEPLAY all solid objects start spinning VERY slowly
-140: cannons are locked
+140: GAMEPLAY cannons are locked
-141: the act selector pretends all stars are collected
+141: MESSY the act selector pretends all stars are collected
-142: the sand in SSL becomes quicksand
+142: GAMEPLAY all sand is quicksand becomes quicksand
-143: bob ombs spawn coins instead of smoke
+143: GAMEPLAY bob ombs spawn coins instead of smoke
-144: all whomps become whomp king bosses
+144: GAMEPLAY all whomps become whomp king bosses
-145: bubba goes faster and turns faster
+145: GAMEPLAY bubba goes faster and turns faster
 146: AESTHETIC all frequencies are flipped
 147:
 148: